digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 After the operational window passes, the application can switch-over to the upgraded logic as such:

-- A switch-over time is decided and communicated to all client applications in advance, along with the updated package preference pertaining to the application's upgraded DARs.
+- A switch-over time is decided and communicated to all app clients in advance, along with the updated package preference pertaining to the application's upgraded DARs.

-- As a recommendation, the switch-over time is signalled via some off-ledger workflow/communication channel.
+- For example, you may encode the switch-over time in a config value set on all components; or publish it at a well-known HTTP endpoint from which all components read it.

 - After the switch-over time, all Ledger API clients update their package preference and use it for subsequent command submissions.